sydasif/python-book/docs/source/09_lab/05_netmiko.md

 FastEthernet0/1            unassigned      YES NVRAM  administratively down down
 ```

+### Making Configuration Changes

-This script uses a dictionary and lists to SSH and configures multiple Cisco devices.
+This script uses a dictionary and lists to SSH and configures multiple Cisco devices using `send_config_set()` method.
 It uses for loop to get each device from the dictionary.

 ```py
 from netmiko import ConnectHandler